AGRICULTURAL ENGINEERING DEGREES & CAREERS

 - An expanding population—agricultural engineers are at the forefront of researching ways to increase crop yields necessary to feed more and more people.

 - Renewable energy—the high demand to produce crops for use as renewable energy sources inherently involves agricultural engineering expertise and technical knowledge.

 - Conservation—agricultural engineers play a key role in uncovering methods for preserving natural resources and developing more efficient agricultural production.

 The American Society of Agricultural and Biological Engineers (ASABE) describes the crucial responsibility that biological and agricultural engineers have in developing viable, environmentally sustainable solutions to the population and resource challenges impacting our present and future.

 In the realm of green energy, agricultural engineering is essential to identifying and developing alternative, renewable energy sources, such as biomass, methane and vegetable oil.
 What's more, agricultural engineers focus on means for making these alternative energy sources cleaner and more efficient, developing energy conservation strategies that not only reduce costs but protect the environment.

 As ASABE indicates, undergraduate agricultural engineering students can expect to take classes in engineering fundamentals, agricultural and biological sciences, mathematics, economics, and general education courses in the humanities.
 Graduate-level programs in agricultural engineering typically involve intensive course work and in-depth research in the student's chosen specialty.

-According to the U.S. Bureau of Labor Statistics' 2018-19 Occupational Outlook Handbook, the median national annual salary for agricultural engineers is $73,640.
+According to the U.S. Bureau of Labor Statistics' 2022 Occupational Employment Statistics, the median national annual salary for agricultural engineers is $83,260.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.